PBearson/ESP32-With-ESP-PROG-Demo/README.md

 ### Download and Install ESP-IDF

 First, open a new terminal.
-Download and install ESP-IDF version v4.4 by following the instructions here: https://docs.espressif.com/projects/esp-idf/en/v4.4/esp32/get-started/index.html
+Download and install ESP-IDF v4.4 by following the instructions here: https://docs.espressif.com/projects/esp-idf/en/v4.4/esp32/get-started/index.html

 In Step 4, you will add environment variables to your PATH by running `export.sh`.
-To save these changes permantently, you can modify the `bashrc` script in your home directory by running the following commands:
+To save these changes permanently, you can modify the `bashrc` script in your home directory by running the following commands:

 ```
 echo ". $HOME/esp/esp-idf/export.sh" >> $HOME/.bashrc